Node.js Server-Side Environment#

 The entrypoint, or main process, of your Node.js app is always cr-run.sh

 .
 This file is required for the server to start.
-If this file is missing, a default boilerplate app will be loaded instead.
+If this file is missing, a default boilerplate app will be created instead.

 Most likely, this will contain a single command as so: